-- The tags are passive, i.e., have no power of their own.
-They have very limited computation and communication capabilities.
-However, we assume that they are able to perform basic (symmetric-key) cryptographic operations such as generating pseudo-random numbers and evaluating pseudo-random functions.
-Such tags are already commercially available. - RFID tags do not maintain clocks or keep time.
-However, the activity time span of a tag during a single session can be limited using techniques such as measuring the discharge rate of capacitors, as described in [13].
-(A capacitor acts effectively like an onboad timer, which expires when the capacitor is fully discharged.) - RFID readers establish communication channels that link the tags of a group.
-This takes place at the data link layer of the RFID network: after tags that claim to belong to a group are "identified" (tags may use pseudonyms) a common (wireless) channel linking the tags via the reader is established. - RFID readers are potentially untrusted.
-The only trusted entity is a Verifier, that may share with the tags some secret information, such as cryptographic keys. - RFID readers are trusted to manage the interrogation of tags.
+- The tags are passive, i.e., have no power of their own, and have very limited computation and communication capabilities.
+However, we assume that they are able to perform basic cryptographic operations such as generating pseudo-random numbers and evaluating pseudo-random functions. - RFID tags do not maintain clocks or keep time.
+However, the activity time span of a tag during a single session can be limited using techniques such as measuring the discharge rate of capacitors, as described in [12]. - RFID readers establish communication channels that link the tags of a group.
+This takes place at the data link layer of the RFID network: after tags that claim to belong to a group are "identified" (tags may use pseudonyms) a common (wireless) channel linking the tags via the reader is established. - RFID readers are trusted to manage the interrogation of tags.
 They enable the tags of a group to generate a grouping proof during an interrogation session, and keep a record of such proofs for each session.
 These records cannot be manipulated by the adversary.
-In the offline case readers must also store private information regarding interrogation challenges obtained from the Verifier.

-- The Verifier is a trusted entity, that may share some secret information with the tags such as cryptographic keys.
+In the offline case readers must also store private information regarding interrogation challenges obtained from the Verifier. - The Verifier is a trusted entity, that may share some secret information with the tags such as cryptographic keys.
 The Verifier has a secure channel (private and authenticated) that links it to the (authenticated) RFID readers. - Grouping proofs are only valid if they are generated according to their protocol in the presence of an authorized RFID reader.
 In particular if the flows of the protocol are ordered, the ordering cannot be violated.
 Also, proofs generated during different sessions are not valid (even if correct).

 The Verifier can be online or offline and different solutions are required in each case.
 We further distinguish between online fully-interactive mode and online batch mode.
-The interaction of the Verifier in batch mode is restricted to broadcasting a challenge that is valid for a (short) time span, collecting responses from the tags (via RFID reader intermediates), and checking for legitimate group interactions-the Verifier in batch mode never unicasts messages to particular groups of tags.
-In contrast, in fully-interactive mode the Verifier can receive and send messages to specifics tags throughout the protocol execution.
-In contrast, the interaction of the Verifier in batch mode is restricted to broadcasting a challenge that is valid for a (short) time span, collecting responses from the tags (via RFID reader intermediates), and checking for legitimate group interactions-the Verifier in batch mode is restricted to broadcasting a challenge that is valid for a (short) time span, collecting responses from the tags (via RFID reader intermediates), and checking for legitimate group interactions-the Verifier in batch mode as the tags (via RFID reader intermediates), and checking for legitimate group interactions-the Verifier in batch mode never unicasts messages to particular groups of tags.
+In fully-interactive mode the Verifier can receive and send messages to specifics tags throughout the protocol execution.
+In contrast, the interaction of the Verifier in batch mode is restricted to broadcasting a challenge that is valid for a (short) time span, collecting responses from the tags (via RFID reader intermediates), and checking for legitimate group interactions-the Verifier in batch mode never unicasts messages to particular groups of tags.